-Delicious Gravenstein apple pie makes the most of the apple's short season.
-It's so good in pie because it's not too sweet and holds its shape during baking.
+This delicious Gravenstein Apple Pie makes the most of the apple’s short season.
+Gravensteins are so good in pies because they’re not too sweet and hold their shape well during baking.

 Gravensteins are an early apple and their season is short.
 They are perfect for pie because they are tart and firm and if you’re like me and don’t like an overly sweet pie they make for an ideal filling.
 We’re lucky enough to have a Gravenstein apple tree in our backyard and knowing how fleeting they are, we are judicious about how we consume them.
 (Best: eating straight from the tree.
 Even better: put into a pie.)